 |Legislation||Key functions and responsibilities|

-Relationship with the Department of Environment and Natural Resources
+Relationship with the Department of Environment, Parks and Water Security

-The Environment Division of the Northern Territory Government Department of Environment and Natural Resources (DENR) provides the NT EPA with staff and facilities to enable it to properly exercise its powers and perform its functions.
+The Environment Division of the Northern Territory Government Department of Environment, Parks and Water Security (DEPWS) provides the NT EPA with staff and facilities to enable it to properly exercise its powers and perform its functions.